 Welcome to my personal website.

-In August 2016, I joined the Department of Sociology and Social Policy of Lingnan University, Hong Kong, where I am now Director of a new MSocSci Programme in Comparative Social Policy (International).
+In August 2016, I joined the Department of Sociology and Social Policy of Lingnan University, Hong Kong, where I am now Programme Director of the MSocSci in Comparative Social Policy (International).

 My academic interest centres on comparative and international political economy with emphasis on the policies and politics of welfare state change in historical perspective.
-I discussed the notion of welfare productivism as conceptual backdrop for comparing recent social policy reforms in Europe and East Asia.
+My research to date has discussed the notion of welfare productivism as conceptual backdrop for comparing recent social policy reforms in OECD/EU countries.
 Most recently, I have been involved in research examining the impact of family cash benefits and services on child well-being and discussing inequality in child well-being in OECD/EU countries.
 My current research programme adapts these different interests to the study of Greater China and East Asia.

 My latest peer-reviewed research is available in the Journal of Asian Public Policy and Social Policy & Administration.
-I am co-author of The Short Guide to Social Policy (2nd Edition, 2015, Bristol: Policy Press), the Unicef Innocenti Report Card 13, Fairness for Children.
-A League Table of Inequality in Child Well-Being in Rich Countries, and co-editor of the new book series, Research in Comparative and Global Social Policy, launched together with Policy Press.
+I am co-author of the The Short Guide to Social Policy (2nd Edition, 2015, Bristol: Policy Press), the Unicef Innocenti Report Card 13, Fairness for Children.
+A League Table of Inequality in Child Well-Being in Rich Countries, and co-editor of the new book Managing Welfare Expectations and Social Change: Policy Transfer in Asia (2018, Abingdon/New York: Routledge) and the book series, Research in Comparative and Global Social Policy, launched together with Policy Press.